 On a direct-emission engine, you will find one to three stars, depending on the criteria that it meets.
 The requirements include the California Air Resources regulations of 2001, 2004, and 2008.
 So, the boat engine manufacturers are bound to put this label sticker on the engine.

-The direct-injection type of engines is more suited for drinking reservoirs and freshwater lakes.
+The direct-injection engine type is more suited for drinking reservoirs and freshwater lakes.
 It’s a reason why the purchase of such machines is encouraged.

 Are Two-Stroke Boat Motors Legal in California?
 What’s the Future?

-Simply put, the ARB prioritizes energy-efficient vessels, but it doesn’t play a role in stopping the use of any two-stroke engines.
+Simply put, the ARB prioritizes energy-efficient vessels, but it doesn’t play a role in stopping using any two-stroke engines.

 California Air Resources Board